kheller18/data-structures-algorithms/questions/systemDesign.md

         + The system has to display n number of suggestions (say 5, for example) based on the written query.
         + The suggestions have to be updated based on the query updation.
       + What are some of the common problems encountered?
-        + How to update the suggestions without much latency?
+        + How do you update the suggestions without much latency?
-        + How to determine the most likely suggestion?
+        + How do you determine the most likely suggestion?
         + Are the suggestions adapting to the user’s search results?
         + When do the suggestions appear?
 Is it updated on the fly or once the user stops writing?
       + Possible tips for consideration: